amamenko/react-buzzfeed-quiz/README.md

 ## Upcoming Features

 Versions 2+ of react-buzzfeed-quiz will include [Typescript](https://www.npmjs.com/package/typescript) and will not use styled-components.
+Instead, users will be able to include a CSS stylesheet in their app with all of the necessary quiz styles.
 The library will also not be bundled with fonts.

 ## User Guide